 “Albatrosses are particularly vulnerable because they are large, aggressive birds that dominate the access to food, and so are more likely to become entangled in the trawl gear.
 They are also of higher conservation concern, so the issue is most acute for them.”

-This time, action was taken through the Responsible Fisheries Alliance (RFA) – a partnership WWF set up with four of South Africa’s leading fishing industry companies (Irvin & Johnson Ltd, Oceana Group Ltd, Viking Fishing Group and Sea Harvest Corporation) in 2009.
+This time, action was taken through the Responsible Fisheries Alliance (RFA) – a partnership between environmental NGOs WWF, BirdLife South Africa and five of South Africa’s leading fishing industry companies (Irvin & Johnson Ltd, Oceana Group Ltd, Viking Fishing Group, Pioneer Fishing and Sea Harvest Corporation) established in 2009.

 “A task team with representatives from each company, plus members of WWF and BirdLife South Africa, studied what more could be done to prevent interactions with seabirds,” says Russell.
 They looked at issues like where and when the lines were deployed, how offal – which attracts the birds in the first place – was discarded, and even what colour the lines should be (yellow appears best).